Asphocarp/Unitodo/RAW.md

 - [x] fix other mode content should not be original
 - [x] @@AuO3F00 fix sorting (to the old way)
 - [x] @@AuN-50 make `apiCycleTodoState` more general, supporting cycle back, and then add hotkeys 'h' and 'l' in @TodoTable.tsx  for cycle back/forward respectively
+- [x] @@AuP7H0000 fix all fucking annoying re-rendering issues: i cannot type chars in searchbar/addTodoDialog due to constantly re-rendering and rob my focus state and scroll to the item/index; caused by `loadData` in `todoStore.ts` i think.
+Just find a way to load data, but do not re-render anything if the data is not changed

 - [ ] 2@AptCd even when nothing changed, the updated time should be updated
 - [ ] 2@Aptsh fix: make click on a lexcial editor starts editing